Gongsun Sheng

+An illustration of nine of the 108 Heroes by Utagawa Kuniyoshi.
+Mu Hong is in the centre.
+The rest are (clockwise from top): Lu Junyi, Gongsun Sheng, Suo Chao, Shi Xiu, Wu Song, Yang Xiong, Liu Tang, and Yan Qing.

-Gongsun Sheng is a fictional character in Water Margin, one of the Four Great Chinese Classical Novels.
-Nicknamed "Dragon in the Clouds", he ranks fourth among the 36 Heavenly Spirits, the first third of the 108 Stars of Destiny.
+Gongsun Sheng is a fictional character in Water Margin, one of the Classic Chinese Novels.
+Nicknamed "Dragon in the Clouds", he ranks fourth among the 36 Heavenly Spirits, the first third of the 108 Heroes.

 Background

-The novel depicts Gongsun Sheng as an eight chi tall Taoist priest with a noble look as his eyebrows slant apart like the Chinese character for "eight" (八) and his eyes are almond-shaped.
-A native of Jizhou (薊州; present-day Ji County, Tianjin), he is a master of Taoist magic who could summon the wind and the rain, ride the mist and drive the clouds.
-His magical craft plus his sometimes mysterious behavior earn him the nickname "Dragon in the Clouds".
-He carries an ancient sword made of copper, which is part of his magic kit.
+The novel describes Gongsun Sheng as an eight chi tall Taoist priest with a noble appearance.
+His eyebrows part like the Chinese character for "eight" (八) and his eyes are almond-shaped.
+Hailing from Jizhou (薊州; present-day Ji County, Tianjin), he is well-versed in Taoist sorcery, capable of summoning the wind and rain, riding the mist, and driving the clouds.
+His magical powers and mysterious behaviour earn him the nickname "Dragon in the Clouds".
+He also wields an ancient copper sword, which he uses for casting spells.

 Robbing the convoy of birthday gifts

-Gongsun Sheng learns that Liang Shijie, the prefect of Daming, is sending valuables to his father-in-law Grand Tutor Cai Jing in the capital Dongjing as birthday gifts.
-He rushes to Dongxi Village in Yuncheng County to ask Chao Gai, the village's headman famed for chivalry, to partner him to rob the convoy.
-However, Chao has already gathered Wu Yong, Liu Tang and the three Ruan brothers to plan for the heist.
-Gongsun makes a row outside Chao's house when he is denied entry by the headman's retainers.
-Chao comes out to personally admit him into his house and is pleased that he harbors the same design.
+Gongsun Sheng learns that Liang Shijie, the prefect of Daming Prefecture, is sending valuables to his father-in-law, the corrupt official Cai Jing, as birthday gifts.
+He rushes to Dongxi Village in Yuncheng County to ask Chao Gai, the village's headman famed for chivalry, to partner him in robbing the convoy.
+By then, Chao Gai has already gathered Wu Yong, Liu Tang and the Ruan brothers (Ruan Xiaoer, Ruan Xiaowu and Ruan Xiaoqi) for the heist.
+After Gongsun Sheng makes a row outside the house when he is denied entry, Chao Gai comes out to welcome him and ropes him into the group upon learning that he shares the same views as them.

-Following Wu Yong's plan, the seven men, disguised as date traders, trick the escorts of the convoy led by Yang Zhi to down spiked wine at the Yellow Mud Ridge.
-They cart away the valuables when the guards fall over feeling giddy in their heads and numb in their limbs.
+Following Wu Yong's plan, the seven men disguise themselves as jujube traders and trick the convoy's escorts, led by Yang Zhi, into consuming an alcoholic drink spiked by Bai Sheng with menghanyao (蒙汗藥), a drug that will make the consumer dizzy and lose consciousness.
+Once Yang Zhi and the escorts are out cold, Gongsun Sheng and the other six rob the valuables and make off with them.

-The authorities later determine that Chao is the mastermind of the heist and send constables to arrest the group in his house.
-Forewarned by the county magistrate's clerk Song Jiang, Chao Gai, Wu Yong, Gongsun Sheng and Liu Tang flee to the home of the Ruan brothers in a fishing village.
-When constables come for them in a bigger force, Wu Yong sets a plan to lure them into the marsh and eliminate them.
-Gongsun plays the role of manipulating the weather to confound their pursuers, who lose their way in the lake and are mown down by his group.
-After this, the seven men flee to Liangshan Marsh to seek refuge.
+The authorities later determine that Chao Gai is behind the heist so they send soldiers to arrest him.
+However, Chao Gai and his friends have been forewarned by the magistrate's clerk Song Jiang, so they have already escaped to the fishing village where the Ruan brothers live.
+Wu Yong sets up a plan to lure the soldiers into the marsh, while Gongsun Sheng uses his magic to manipulate the weather and confuse them, allowing the others to defeat the soldiers.
+After that, the seven men head to the outlaw stronghold at Liangshan Marsh and take refuge there.

-At Liangshan, Chao Gai replaces the narrow-minded Wang Lun as chief, who is killed by Lin Chong.
-Gongsun Sheng takes the third position after Chao Gai and Wu Yong.
+At Liangshan, Chao Gai replaces Wang Lun as chief of the outlaw band after Lin Chong kills Wang Lun.